Home / Professional Development / APS Awards / Researchers / Gastrointestinal & Liver Physiology Section New Investigator Award

 Award Description

-The American Physiology Society (APS) Gastrointestinal & Liver (GIL) Physiology Section New Investigator Award recognizes an outstanding investigator in the early stages of their career.
-Candidates should have made meritorious contributions to the area represented by the GIL Section.
+The American Physiological Society (APS) Gastrointestinal & Liver (GIL) Physiology Section New Investigator Award recognizes an outstanding investigator in the early stages of their career.
+Candidates should have made significant contributions to the area represented by the GIL Section.

 Eligibility